NGPVAN/job-descriptions/software qa engineer.md

 Would you enjoy working with a diverse, talented, and passionate team to make sure products are great and clients are successful?

-Do you love to be working with the latest technology and tools?
+Do you love working with the latest technology and tools?

 If so, this is your opportunity to work on industry-leading applications, in a position where your work can make a difference in millions of lives.